About Jazette

 Leading projects on:

-- Co-designing trust cues in AI-embedded patient portal with PlWD
+- Co-designing trust cues in an AI-embedded patient portal with people living with dementia

-- Co-designing AI and health management tools adults with IDD
+- Co-designing AI and health management tools for adults with intellectual and developmental disabilities

 - Examining GenAI use, privacy, and trust across disabled identities